Less Than Kind: Cast and characters

+Episodes

 Production

 Less Than Kind was created by Marvin Kaye and Chris Sheasgreen, who loosely based the series on Kaye's successful one-act play, They Have Mayonnaise in Montreal.
 "I liked the characters and liked that it was kind of based on Marvin's life," said showrunner Mark McKinney.
 "It had a ring of truth to it, had heart....
 It was pretty easy to climb on board."

 The series was produced for City by Buffalo Gal Pictures and Breakthrough Films & Television.
 It was originally announced as part of Citytv's 2007 schedule, but was delayed because CTVglobemedia's acquisition of CHUM Limited and subsequent sale of Citytv to Rogers Media necessitated that the two companies sort out programming rights between Citytv and its former sister network A-Channel.
 The series made its debut October 13, 2008.
 For the second season, the show moved to HBO Canada.

 Following Chaykin's death in July 2010, the show's producers announced that production on the third season would be delayed, but that the show would continue.
 Production of the third season began in November 2010, with directors including James Dunnison, Bruce McDonald, Mark McKinney, Kelly Makin, Douglas Mitchell and Gary Yates.

 The fourth and final season of Less Than Kind was filmed in Winnipeg May 28 – July 10, 2012, for broadcast in 2013.
 "We are all thrilled to be doing a fourth season that offers the creative challenge of concluding this story and this wonderful series," said executive producer Mark McKinney.